DestinationHome/Destination-Home-Online/README.md

 ℹ️ | Make sure that the filename is in all capital letters: `PS3UPDAT.PUP` :---: | :---

-ℹ️ | As well before installing the firmware on your PS3 please verify the MD5 hash via with [OnlineMD5](http://onlinemd5.com/) hash.
+ℹ️ | As well before installing the firmware on your PS3 please verify the MD5 hash via [OnlineMD5](http://onlinemd5.com/) hash.
 This is the MD5 Hash: `23F60BAF3C3D38BC77AA452E770D1248`
 :---: | :---

 ⚠️ | NOT VERIFYING YOUR MD5 HASH CAN RESULT IN A BRICKED CONSOLE.
 :---: | :---

 **6.** Step 6 deals with **Updating our console**.
-Now that your USB is now formatted to `FAT32` and has the update file you can now plug your USB into the rightmost USB port on your PS3 (The USB port that is nearest to your BluRay drive).
+Now that your USB is now formatted to `FAT32` and has the update file you can now plug your USB into the rightmost USB port on your PS3 (The USB port that is nearest to your Blu-ray drive).

-ℹ️ | Make sure as well to disable your Wi-Fi connection and take any disc that might be in your PS3 BluRay drive.
+ℹ️ | Make sure as well to disable your Wi-Fi connection and take any disc that might be in your PS3 Blu-ray drive.
 This ensures that you’re not downloading the latest live firmware from Sony's Servers for the PS3.
 :---: | :---

 ℹ️ | Now go into System Settings and Update via Storage Media.
 If you have done everything correctly, you should see the following screen:![121427753-14917180-c943-11eb-9bae-1c2ba0e28576](https://user-images.githubusercontent.com/67494727/166143719-f3f0757c-21b8-4eeb-93d2-abe5352ac218.png)